 RESIDENTIAL AND COMMERCIAL INSPECTIONS

 The goal should be to give you the peace of mind that the property you’re about to buy is a sound investment.
 Buyers who defer having a professional inspection often regret it, and the few hundred dollars it costs to hire a professional inspector is dwarfed by the costs that can be incurred by unforeseen repairs.
 Ask Walter Fielding...

 (Don't Let This Happen to You)

-The inspection is not only a means to know what you're buying but also a great tool to help create a future plan for normal home ownership expenses, and can help identify where expenses for replacement items or upgrades may be needed.
+The inspection is a means to know what you're buying and also a tool to help create a future plan for expenses, and can help identify where replacement items or upgrades may be needed.
 The scope of the inspection includes: